stefanhans/Just_Coding/README.md

 - Building an Artificial Neural Network from Scratch in Go (see `anngo`)
 - Building Blockchain in Go (see `bcgo`)

+Choose a branch according to the appropriate session.

 ### Session 1: Building Blockchain in Go